drupalwxt/site-wxt/docker/README.md

 ## Architecture

-Now that all of the infrastructure and pre-requisites have now been installed + built out we can take a moment to go over the architecture.
+Now that all of the infrastructure and pre-requisites have been installed + built out we can take a moment to go over the file system.
 The tree represented below gives a overview of the generated scaffold.
 All logic is contained within a single docker folder + 5 controller files.
+Please note the controller files will never be regenerated to prevent overrides from being deleted.

 ```
 .